Teja2045/decentralized-payments/README.md

 ```

     Note: It is advised to use the first version as it is more secure

+### Side effect on payment success

-- pass in a callback in case you want perform some effects if the the transaction is successful or you want to hit the payment verification endpoint on the server
+ pass in a callback in case you want perform some effects if the the transaction is successful or you want to hit the payment verification endpoint on the server

 ```
 const informServer = (chainID: string, txHash: string) => {